IKE Platform

 ws:release-draft — preview a coordinated release

-- cascade-pulled — subprojects whose upstream got released, even if they themselves had no commits.
+- cascade-pulled — members whose upstream got released, even if they themselves had no commits.

 The draft variant writes the planned actions to ws꞉release-draft.md and exits without changes.